TimothyJAndrus/Always-For-The-Better/README.md

 ## Known Bugs
 > No :bug:
 > :ant: Contact page: mail form is non-functional by design.
+> :ant: Images: here is no default image if a user does not upload an image.
+Functioning as designed.
 > :beetle: Top Nav: Home link wrong color.
 > :beetle: Contact page: icons non-displaying as expected.